knice/inquiry.ucsc.edu/source/_articles/2020-21/superior-simulations.md

     - title: "W. E, J. Han, Q. Li.
 [A Mean-Field Optimal Control Formulation of Deep Learning.
 Research in the Mathematical Sciences 6, article 10 (2019).
 Presents Weinan E's approach to deep neural networks using a functional differential equation of the Hamilton-Jacobi-Bellman type."
       url: https://doi.org/10.1007/s40687-018-0172-y
     - title: >
           W. E, C. Ma, L. Wu.
 Machine Learning from a Continuous Viewpoint. arXiv:1912.12777v1 [math.NA] 30 Dec 2019.
-Note particularly the "Discussion" section of this preprint, which explains E's view of neural networks as a discrete realization of a continuous flow in an infinite-dimensional space [PDF]
+Note particularly the "Discussion" section of this preprint, which explains E's view of neural networks as a discrete realization of a continuous flow in an infinite-dimensional space [PDF].
       url: https://arxiv.org/pdf/1912.12777.pdf

 ---